tomjaguarpaw/haskell-opaleye/Doc/Design/DESIGN.md

     SELECT * from table ORDER BY 1 + 1;

-## `Query` and `Column`
+## `Select` and `Column`

-The most important types in Opaleye are `Query` and `Column`.
-A `Query` represents the result of running a database query, i.e. a collection of rows with particular column types.
-The column types are specified in the type parameter to `Query` as a collection of `Column`s.
+The most important types in Opaleye are `Select` and `Column`.
+A `Select` represents the result of running a database `SELECT`, i.e. a collection of rows with particular column types.
+The column types are specified in the type parameter to `Select` as a collection of `Column`s.
 Each `Column` also has a type parameter reflecting its SQL type.
-For example a `Query (Column PGInt4, Column PGText, Column PGBool)` is the type of a database query which has three columns, of types `int4`, `text` and `bool`.
+For example a `Select (Column PGInt4, Column PGText, Column PGBool)` is the type of a database `SELECT` which has three columns, of types `int4`, `text` and `bool`.

-A `Query` is a collection of rows and therefore if we have two of them we can form their Cartesian product.
+A `Select` is a collection of rows and therefore if we have two of them we can form their Cartesian product.
 This corresponds exactly to Haskells `Applicative` product on lists.